Net Profit of The Housing Bank Group Increased to Reach JD113.3 Million during the First Nine Months of 2023

-(MENAFN- Asdaa BCW) Housing Bank for Trade and Finance (HBTF) Group announced its financial results for the first nine months of 2023, reporting net profits of JD113.3 million, an increase of 16.2% compared to the same period last year.
+(MENAFN- Asdaa-amman) Amman, Jordan – October 30, 2023 ¬— Housing Bank for Trade and Finance (HBTF) Group announced its financial results for the first nine months of 2023, reporting net profits of JD113.3 million, an increase of 16.2% compared to the same period last year.

 Commenting on these results, Abdel Elah Al-Khatib, Chairman of the Board of Directors, expressed his satisfaction, indicating that the Group’s performance reflects its ability to maintain sustainable growth across all operational sectors.
 The Group’s strategic vision has resulted in a comprehensive, flexible, and contemporary approach that is followed across all facets of its operations.